LivniGuy/open-lakehouse-workshop-jan2025/Best Practices/Best Practice 02 - Partitioning/README.md

 #  Best Practice 02 # - Partitioning

+## Overview

+A solid, and well-developed Data Lakehouse powered by Iceberg assists data practitioners with their partitioning strategy allowing for efficient data pruning during query execution, enabling faster access to relevant data, and reducing the I/O required for large datasets.
+A best practice approach for two key areas is explained below.

 ## For Data Management

 - There is no need to create a specific column for the partition strategy.